 - Robbie, originally from Chimacum, WA, studies forest disturbances (bark beetles, fire) and the implications of climate change for forests.
 He received his Ph.D. from University of Colorado in 2019 where his research focused on forest recovery following disturbances and climate effects on forest demography in subalpine forests.
 He enjoys fly fishing, backcountry skiing, and mountain biking.

 - Aaron is from the Tall Grass Prairie of Kansas.
 He moved to Washington in 2014 where he has been learning and recreating ever since.
-Aaron joined the Meddens lab as a masters student in the spring of 2020 and is studying the effects of drought on range land, while maintaining an interest in wildfires.
+Aaron joined the Meddens lab as a masters student in the spring of 2020 and is studying the effects of drought on rangelands, while maintaining an interest in wildfires.
 Aaron is currently working as a Range Planner at the Okanogan Conservation District.

-- Paige earned a B.S. in Ecology and a certificate in Geographic Information Systems from Appalachian State University.
-Upon joining the Meddens lab as a research technician in October, 2019, she explores spatial analysis methodologies for monitoring forest health.
+- Paige earned a B.S. in Ecology and a certificate in Geographic Information Systems from Appalachian State University and worked as a Reserach Technician from 2019 – 2020 for the Meddens Lab.
+She explores spatial analysis methodologies for monitoring forest health.
 She enjoys rock climbing, mountain biking, and working in the field.